shivaniadakane/Solar-Panel-Failure-Prediction-Model/README.md

 Deployment: Saving and deploying the model for practical decision-making.

-Data Collection
+Data Collection:
 The dataset used in this project is sourced from a reliable web platform and comprises millions of records with 15 columns.

-Data Preparation
+Data Preparation:
 The data preparation phase involves several steps, including sampling, balancing, EDA, visualization, and cleaning using various pre-processing techniques.
 The final dataset is then split into training and testing sets.

-Model Building
+Model Building:
 The predictive model is constructed using a Supervised Machine Learning Algorithm.

-Model Training
+Model Training:
 The model is trained using the prepared dataset to identify patterns and make accurate predictions.

-Parameter Tuning
+Parameter Tuning:
 Fine-tuning of model parameters is conducted to enhance prediction accuracy.

-Model Evaluation
+Model Evaluation:
 Different evaluation metrics are utilized to comprehensively understand the model's performance.

-Model Selection
+Model Selection:
 The most suitable model is chosen based on a comparison of metrics across different models.

-Deployment
+Deployment:
 The final model is saved and deployed to enable practical decision-making.